 This prize has special submission instructions.
 Please check the Prize Submission Instructions page for more information.

-ILSP will award a prize of $1,000 annually to the Harvard Law School student writing the best paper in the field of Islamic law or on the intersection between other religious legal traditions and Islamic law.
-Papers eligible for consideration will be ones written during the current academic year, addressing any topic in Islamic legal history and theory, Islamic law and society, and Islamic comparative law – including these topics as related to other religious legal traditions.
+The Program in Islamic Law at Harvard will award a prize of $1,000 annually to the Harvard Law School student writing the best paper in the field of Islamic legal studies or on the intersection between Islamic law and related fields.
+Papers eligible for consideration will be ones written during the current academic year, addressing any topic in Islamic legal studies, drawing on approaches of legal history, law and society, and/or comparative law.

 The Laylin Prize was established in memory of John Gallup Laylin, J.D.
 1928, by his firm, Covington & Burling LLP.
 A prize of $4,000 is awarded for the best paper written by a student in the field of public international law.
 To be considered, a paper must be nominated by the faculty supervisor.
 A paper is eligible for nomination if it was written during the current academic year for Law School credit (or to fulfill a Law School degree requirement) and if the supervisor deems it to be the best paper that he or she has supervised on the topic during that same year.